emmef/cpp11-headers-template/README.md

 # cpp11-headers-template

-Template for an autotools C++11 project that installs headers
+Template that generates autotools C++11 projects that install headers.

+Please run ./bootstrap to create the project.
+That program will explain what it when you give it no arguments.